-You can purchase it or make it at home (we have a recipe for you to try further down in the article).
+You can purchase it or make it at home (we’ll share a recipe you can try).

 Hummus has always been a popular side dish in the Middle East.
 It traces back to ancient times, although it’s uncertain where it originated.
 The recipe will vary depending on which country you visit.

 Chickpea mash has a lot of beneficial properties.
-It’s rich in iron, protein, vitamin B6 and E, as well as potassium.
-The added ingredients such as garlic and olive oil also pack a punch in terms of healthy nutrition (1).
+It’s rich in iron, protein, vitamin B6, vitamin E, and potassium.
+The added ingredients, such as garlic and olive oil, also pack a punch in terms of healthy nutrition (1).

 When Can a Baby Eat Hummus?

 Generally, you shouldn’t introduce solid foods to your baby before 6 months of age (2).
-Until then, they get all the nutrition they need from formula or breast milk.
+Until then, babies get all the nutrition they need from formula or breast milk.

 Tips for Introducing Hummus

 Start gradually.
 Give your baby a tiny portion of hummus along with some of their favorite food.
 Wait three days before you introduce another new food.
-Then, if your baby has an adverse reaction, you’ll know the culprit is the hummus.
+That way, if your baby has an adverse reaction, you’ll know the culprit is the hummus.

 Although hummus is a superfood, shop-bought, mass-produced hummus can contain ingredients not suitable for small babies, including preservatives and emulsifiers.

-If you’re making your own, once baby reaches 12 months of age or so, you can begin to liven your recipe up a bit.
+If you make your own, once your baby reaches 12 months of age or so, you can begin to liven your recipe up a bit.
 Add some mild spices, lemon juice, and garlic.

-In practice, I discuss introducing proteins into the diet at the 6 and 9-month-old well visits.
+In my medical practice, I discuss introducing proteins into the diet at the 6-month and 9-month well visits.
 If an infant began cereals at 4 months old and has tolerated some fruits and vegetables, I give the go-ahead to start meats and legumes.
 This includes chickpeas.
-For families who follow a vegetarian diet, chickpeas are often one of the first proteins offered.
+Chickpeas are often one of the first proteins offered for families who follow a vegetarian diet.
 A small amount of seasoning is fine to add, making them more palatable, but I suggest limiting the amount of salt.

-Per the updated AAP recommendations for allergenic foods, I discuss introducing nut butters between 6 to 9 months old as well.
+Per the updated AAP recommendations for allergenic foods, I also discuss introducing nut butters between 6 to 9 months old.
 Tahini is included in this category.
 After years of stating otherwise, early introduction of such foods has been found to be protective against the development of allergic reactions (3).

-That said, these foods should still be introduced one at a time over 3 to 5 days so that the offending food can be identified if an allergic reaction occurs.
+That said, these foods should still be introduced one at a time over three to five days to identify the offending food if an allergic reaction occurs.

 Editor's Note:Dr. Leah Alexander, MD, FAAP